 Additionally, where there is active bidding, the highest bidder, and the second highest bidder, if any must post the entire amount of the cost of the distribution policy for the property at the time of sale by certified check, attorney’s check or money order with the Sheriff.

 The balance of the purchase money must be deposited in certified check, attorney’s check or money order together with a Deed poll for execution by the highest bidder to the Sheriff at his office within 30 days from the time of the sale.
-An extension of time for an additional 30 days may be granted at the discretion of the Sheriff upon receipt of written request from the buyer requesting the same, except when a second bidder has been duly registered.
 Also, if the first bidder does not complete settlement with the Sheriff within the thirty (30) day time limit and a second bid was registered at the sale, the second bidder shall be granted the same thirty (30) day time limit to make settlement with the Sheriff on the second bid.
 Thereafter, the Sheriff shall be at liberty to return the writ to court.

 A second bid must be registered on any property immediately after it is sold.
 The second bidder must present the same amount of deposit that the highest bidder delivers to the Sheriff at the sale.
 An extension of time under no circumstances will be granted or honored by the Sheriff whenever a second bid is registered on a property at the sale.

 The first bid or opening bid on each property shall be a sum sufficient to pay all Sheriff’s costs including advertising, all taxes, water rents and municipal claims due to the City of Philadelphia.
 If there is no other bid price above the opening bid price, the property shall be sold by the auctioneer to the attorney on the writ at that price.